Looking for summer activities for the children and teens in your life?

 The CDBG program is funded by the U.S. Department of Housing and Urban Development, and MDHA administers the program on behalf of the Metropolitan Government of Nashville and Davidson County.
 A portion of these funds are awarded annually to eligible nonprofits and public agencies to operate enrichment programs during the summer months for youths ages six to 18 within Nashville and Davidson County.
 Each summer, nearly 1,500 children and teens participate in these programs.
 More information about the organizations and their programs can be found below.

 Click or tap on any box below to be taken to that organization’s website.
+Summer programs funded by the Nashville After Zone Alliance (NAZA) can be found here.

 An eight-week program etiquette training program for at-risk kids in North and East Nashville.
 It provides a safe and enjoyable environment for them to learn and grow with a diverse curriculum that enhances their academic, social, physical and professional growth.